Mamata's stand on BSF ambit alarming for national security, says Dhankhar; TMC hits back | Politics

 Senior Trinamool Congress leader and party's Deputy Leader in Rajya Sabha, Sukhendu Sekhar Roy, said the chief minister is well within her rights about alerting the police and flagging the issue of BSF atrocities against villagers in many border villages.

+''Anyone is free to take up the matter with whoever he likes.
+Why doesn't he (Adhikari) move the United Nations?,'' he mocked.

-The Trinamool Congress government headed by Banerjee has had several run-ins with Dhankhar over a number of issues since he took over as the state governor in July 2018.
+The TMC government headed by Banerjee has had several run-ins with Dhankhar over a number of issues since he took over as the state governor in July 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)